cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ### By the way...

-If you do not like command lines, you can go directly to the "run it thru the console" section by cliking [here](#console)
+If you do not like command lines, you can go directly to the "run it thru the console" section by clicking [here](#console)

-## Tour du propriétaire
+## What will you find in the repository

 Once you have cloned the github, you will find in the `bundle-trusty-lamp/` repository :